Tetragrammaton

-The Tetragrammaton is the four-letter Hebrew-language theonym יהוה (transliterated as YHWH), the name of God in the Hebrew Bible.
+The Tetragrammaton is the four-letter Hebrew-language theonym יהוה (transliterated as YHWH or YHVH), the name of God in the Hebrew Bible.
 The four Hebrew letters, written and read from right to left, are yod, he, vav, and he.
 The name may be derived from a verb that means 'to be', 'to exist', 'to cause to become', or 'to come to pass'.

-While there is no consensus about the structure and etymology of the name, the form Yahweh (with niqqud: יַהוֶה) is now almost universally accepted among Biblical and Semitic linguistics scholars, though the vocalization Jehovah continues to have wide usage, especially in Christian traditions.
+While there is no consensus about the structure and etymology of the name, the form Yahweh (with niqqud: יַהוֶה) is now almost universally accepted among Biblical and Semitic linguistics scholars, though the vocalization Jehovah continues to have wide usage, primarily in Christian traditions.
 In modernity, Christianity is the only Abrahamic religion in which the Tetragrammaton is freely and openly pronounced.